Value-Based Goal Setting: The Values-First Framework

 - Justification difficulty: When you struggle to explain your rationale for a decision, it typically signals an underlying value conflict.

-- Role conflict: Experiencing different priorities depending on which role you’re occupying (manager vs. parent) points to competing values.
+- Role conflict: Experiencing different priorities depending on which role you are occupying points to competing values.

 - Physical signs: Pay attention to stress responses like tension headaches or sleep disruption when contemplating certain goals.